Last Updated on October 24, 2022

 The sad statistic of people with no close friends.

 I remember reading this article when I was starting my career.
-It showed a statistic that in the UK, one in ten doesn’t have a close friend, and 42% don’t have friends at work which I think is terrible.
+It showed a statistic that in the UK, one in ten doesn’t have a close friend, and 42% don’t have friends at work which I think is very lonesome.

 In my journey through quarter-life crisis, I am very privileged to have multiple small groups of friends that helped me through it all.
 It is also important that your values and aspirations are aligned.